 Typical Arabic fonts usually have some deficiencies in displaying Quranic texts.
 Some of these issues are listed below.

-To fix this issue, you need to use an advanced Arabic font, like me_quran font, that always displays Kasra below the base line even if it is combined with a Shadda.
+To fix this issue, you need to use advanced Arabic fonts, such as hafs and me_quran, that always display Kasra below the base line even if it is combined with a Shadda.

 One of the oldest standards for Arabic encoding called “Arabic-1256” does not have any code-point for Superscript Alef which is necessary for representing a complete quran text.
 As a result, some older Arabic fonts do not include Superscript Alef by default.
 If your font has problem with Superscript Alef, you need to either change your font or update it to a newer version.